melfag/Etch-A-Sketch/README.md

-# Javascript-Projects
-This repo contains different projects that are written in HTML/CSS/Vanilla JS

-1. Etch A Sketch
+# Etch A Sketch

+Live Demo: